 - Magnification – Monocular microscopes work well up to 1000x magnification.
 However, if you want to achieve greater magnification you will want to opt for a binocular microscope.

-- Ease of use – Many people prefer to use a binocular scope simply because they are more comfortable to use.
+- Ease of use – Many people prefer to use a binocular microscope simply because they are more comfortable to use.

-- Utility – The majority of monocular options do not feature a mechanical stage that is essential for more complicated investigations.
-Whereas the majority of binocular scopes do include a stage, therefore this is something worth noting.
+- Utility – The majority of monocular microscopes do not feature a mechanical stage which is essential for more complicated investigations, whereas most binocular microscopes do include a mechanical stage.

 Microscope Construction Quality

-Having a microscope, which will last, is important because they can be expensive pieces of kit.
+Having a microscope which will last is important because they can be expensive.
 If you’ve spent a lot of money on this instrument, it is important that it lasts as long as possible and works perfectly.

 A great way to ensure you are securing a microscope that will last is to buy from a reputable brand with a solid reputation.
 Much like buying other engineered products, buying from a brand you can trust is always advisable.